-The first of its kind at St. Ambrose, scholars, clergy, students and advocates of justice from around the world gathered at this conference to explore areas pertaining to the Bible and justice: empire, gender, poverty and the environment.
+The first of its kind at St. Ambrose, scholars, clergy, students, and advocates of justice from around the world gathered at this conference to explore areas pertaining to the Bible and justice: empire, gender, poverty, and the environment.

-Speakers included: Elisabeth Schüssler Fiorenza of Harvard University, a pioneer in feminist biblical interpretation (keynote speaker); Richard Horsley of the University of Massachusetts, Boston, a distinguished professor of liberal arts and the study of religion; Elsa Tamez of Latin American Biblical University, Costa Rica, a Mexican biblical scholar and pioneer of Liberation Theology; and David Horrell of the University of Exeter, United Kingdom, a professor of New Testament Studies.
+Keynote Speakers Included: Elisabeth Schüssler Fiorenza of Harvard University, a pioneer in feminist biblical interpretation (keynote speaker); Richard Horsley of the University of Massachusetts, Boston, a distinguished professor of liberal arts and the study of religion; Elsa Tamez of Latin American Biblical University, Costa Rica, a Mexican biblical scholar and pioneer of Liberation Theology; and David Horrell of the University of Exeter, United Kingdom, a professor of New Testament Studies.

 Anyone who studies abroad comes back and raves about it: how it changed their life, their outlook on the world, and even what they want to do with their life after college.